StefanKoell/stefankoell.github.io/content/blog/2024/01/23/bitmaps/index.md

 If you are using bitmap based images, you have to think about where the image comes from and how it is used in your application during it's lifetime. **The `Image` control does nothing with the image source when the control is removed from the visual tree.**

-{{< callout type="warning" >}}
+> [!WARNING]
-  If you source needs disposal, make sure you clean up after the image control or image is not used anymore.
+> If you source needs disposal, make sure you clean up after the image control or image is not used anymore.
 In my profiling tests, I also found out that setting the `Source` property explicitly to `null` is necessary.
 It looked like the garbage collector didn't really clear out the images when this is not done.
-{{< /callout >}}

 ## Image Cache